The Nottinghamshire Philatelic Society

 By the name of unhinged Lil (G.K.)

-Disclaimer: While every care is taken during production of the reports, neither the editor or Society Officers can accept any liability for views or unintentional publication errors that may occur.
+Disclaimer.
+Neither the editor nor the Society Officers can accept any liability for views, opinions or unintentional errors that may occur in published members' reports.

 This Web Page Created with PageBreeze Free HTML Editor